M-Amrollahi/Personal-Notes/reading_notes.md

 ## Experiences from Harvard professor on ML Research
 [link](https://docs.google.com/document/d/1uvAbEhbgS_M-uDMTzmOWRlYxqCkogKRXdbKYYT98ooc/edit#heading=h.w86ci8t15ru3)

-## Great illustration of pandas and its functions.
-How we can use pandas in optimal way(memory, cpu)?
+## Great illustration of pandas and its functions
+How we can use pandas in optimal way(memory, cpu)?\
 [link](https://betterprogramming.pub/pandas-illustrated-the-definitive-visual-guide-to-pandas-c31fa921a43)

 ## Is the elbow the only wat to optimise clusters?
-There are some other ways.
+There are some other ways.\
 [link](https://towardsdatascience.com/are-you-still-using-the-elbow-method-5d271b3063bd)

 ## How to get prepared for interview for data science.
 Topics.
 [link](https://medium.com/nerd-for-tech/60-days-plan-to-revise-data-science-concepts-0-to-100-interview-preparation-a30fc0696b48)

 ## Contrasive learning.
-Negative samples and positive samples and anchor. simclr.
+Negative samples and positive samples and anchor.
+SimCLR.\
 [link](https://medium.com/aiguys/contrastive-learning-explained-17fa79f707bf)

 ## How to classify unlabeled data?